tytydraco/yessleep/out/The_Tower.md

 "The Sunnnnnn."

 It's 4am.
 I am still waiting.
 I'm really hungry and remembered I left my food in the car.
 No way I can get that.
 It's still there in my peripherals.
 It hasn't moved all night.
 I just have to wait a little longer.

-The writing ends there.
-The other pages are dirty and blank.
-The last 11 pages of the book are torn out.
-There are no indents to show anything was written on them.
-This is the first thing in a room full of items that my dad owns.
-I do not know where these came from or how he got them.
-I am not supposed to be in here to begin with.
-So there's no chance I can ask him.
-I wish it was longer, but its not.
+I don't know what i will do tomorrow.
+I have no doubt I will make it to sunrise.
+But what happens tomorrow night?
+Or the week after?
+This might just be my life now.
+I have a friend a few states over.
+But i don't want to give everything up.
+I will come back to work.
+If i have to do this every night, i will.
+I will not run.